Bering/F4VR/README.md

 ###Setup the controllers:

+1. Create a new project.
+1. Import SteamVR and F4VR.
+1. Remove the MainCamera object from the hierarchy.
-1. Add a [CameraRig] prefab from SteamVR if you haven't done so already.
+1. Add a [CameraRig] prefab from SteamVR.
 1. Add the **VR_Controller** and **VR_ControllerEvents** scripts to both Left and Right controllers of [CameraRig].
-1. Colliders and kinematic rigidbodys (set as triggers) are automatically added to the controllers.

 UnityEvents are invoked on VR_ControllerEvents components when buttons are pressed on the controllers.
 This is useful for the menu button for example, or for using the touch pad as a Play/Stop button like they do in Fantastic Contraptions.